-All students are expected to maintain at least a 2.0 cumulative GPA.
-A student who achieves less than a 2.0 GPA the first semester will be placed on probation and is expected to make marked advancement in subsequent semesters in order to achieve a 2.0 overall GPA.
+All students are expected to maintain a minimum cumulative GPA of 2.0.
+A student who achieves less than a 2.0 GPA the first semester will be placed on probation and is expected to make marked advancement in subsequent semesters in order to achieve an overall 2.0 GPA.
 Anything less will lead to suspension or dismissal according to the policy outlined below.